Can I be a good mother and still accept Zwarte Piet?

 I don’t think the children suffered for the loss of these toys.
 They adapted.
 Even Enid Blyton’s books were revised removing her Mr Golly character.
 Yet her reputation as one of Britain’s best-loved children’s writers remains the same.

-Growing up in the UK we spread our toast with jam that came out of a Robertson’s jar, a brand that showed off their iconic golliwog logo.
+Growing up in the UK we spread our toast with jam that came out of a Robertson’s jar, a brand that showed off their iconic Golliwog logo.
 We white children didn’t laugh into our toast feeling superior to our darker skinned neighbours.
 We didn’t really associate the character with real black people, but racism doesn’t have to be explicit to have an effect on our view of the world.
 Robertson’s chose to rebrand and drop the logo in order to move with the times.
 It was only jam, but traditions can change and be updated without losing out on their essence or sweetness.

 The capacity of change

 Saint Nicolas as a character has been celebrated in the Netherlands and Belgium for centuries and in his current guise wears a Roman Catholic Bishop's outfit.
 This I understand started in the 16th century with the spread of Roman Catholicism.
-Over the 100s of years, Zwarte Piet has also transformed from a black ‘helper’ who had many names in different countries and who was depicted initially as a menacing slave who tried scaring children.
+Over hundreds of years, Zwarte Piet has also transformed from a black ‘helper’ who had many names in different countries and who was depicted initially as a menacing slave who tried scaring children.
 The way he looks today is a lot softer and friendlier.
 Recently there have also been updated ideas about his history, a suggestion that he was not subservient but was a freed slave.

 Whatever the real story of Zwarte Piet, the history is not the only issue.
 It is the stereotype itself that jars and the hierarchy between white and black that it depicts.
 If the Netherlands were concerned about maintaining their image as a ‘tolerant’ nation wouldn’t they want to listen to the voices of those who feel oppressed?
 In my view it is not up to the majority to speak for the minority.